 "Ini is an excellent lawyer, in both civil and criminal disciplines.
 She is meticulous in her preparation and is able to assimilate complex facts and detail with apparent ease."

 Ini is a barrister specialising in regulatory work and complex criminal cases.
-She has particular expertise in fraud and financial crime and is ranked in the Legal 500 for her fraud work.
+She has particular expertise in fraud and financial crime and is ranked in The Legal 500 and Chambers & Partners for her fraud work.
 Ini is a collaborative worker whose attention to detail and meticulous case preparation is often praised.
 She is a persuasive advocate who is trusted and respected.

 Ini is also qualified to practice at the New York Bar.

 - Fee-paid Judge of the First-tier Tribunal: (Social Entitlement Chamber).

 - Nursing and Midwifery Council (NMC): Legal Assessor.

 - Association of Chartered Certified Accountants (ACCA): Legal Advisor.

 - MOPAC appointed Legally Qualified Chair: police misconduct hearings taking place within the London Region, specifically Metropolitan Police Service, City of London Police, British Transport Police, and Ministry of Defence Police.

 - Attorney General's Civil Panel of Counsel: B Panel.